Beck, Bogert & Appice (album)

 The album contains Beck's version of the song "Superstition" which was written by Stevie Wonder.
 The song had grown out of a jam session between Beck and Wonder, with Beck introducing Wonder to the song's iconic opening drum part.
-In return for Beck's work on Talking Book, Wonder had given the song to Beck to record and release as his own single, however delays in the release of the Beck, Bogert & Appice album meant that Wonder's version was released first.
+In return for Beck's work on Talking Book, Wonder had given the song to Beck to record and release as his own single.
+Delays in the release of the Beck, Bogert & Appice album, however, meant that Wonder's version was released first.

 Beck, Bogert & Appice was released in both conventional 2-channel stereo and 4-channel quadraphonic versions.
 This was the band's only studio album, as Beck's departure forced a sudden dissolution in 1974.